hwaf/documentation/README.md

 This documentation reflects in particular the conventions, usage adopted in the Atlas project, although most of the rules and recipes should be applied in other projects.

+In addition there are in every section, some bits of comparisons with former recipes using the CMT tool.

 # Using hwaf as a software user

 You want to use a piece of software that has been configured, produced and developped using Hwaf.